cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 <figure style="padding: 5px;">
 <img alt="Org admins have all actions available to them.
 Basic members can only see the domain they manage unless an org admin gives additional permissions" src="../../uploads/images/enterprise-mode-admin-basic-comparison.png" title="Actions available to org admins and basic members" style="border: 1px solid;"/>
-<figcaption style="font-style: italic;">The org admin and basic member roles, with optional permissions</figcaption>
+<figcaption style="font-style: italic; text-align:center;">The org admin and basic member roles, with optional permissions</figcaption>
 </figure>

 The org admin role is powerful, but we want to protect users from themselves and maintain system integrity.
 By design, *an admin is not a domain manager of any domains*.
 This means that in order to change DNS records, they have to take a series of steps to assign themselves to a domain.
 This small speed bump was confirmed by our research that showed most admins were unlikely to be domain managers, too.